Memory · Regulation · Return

-Self-love is a sacred act of resistance —
+Self-love is a sacred act of regulation —

 A ritual of return.